frwd-1/seer-protocol/README.md

 # SeerProtocol

-The Seer Protocol is a project to enable a distributed and open source reputation system onchain that preserves privacy and enables a more secure ecosystem than has previously been possible.
+The Seer Protocol is a project to enable a distributed and open source reputation system onchain that preserves privacy and enables a more secure ecosystem.

 # Tenets